4sgupta828/oats/BasePrompt.md

 # Good: Chain with error handling
 cp config.json config.json.backup && sed -i 's/timeout: 100/timeout: 500/' config.json || echo "Failed"

-# Good: Multi-step verification
-grep -q "ERROR" app.log && echo "Errors found" || echo "No errors"
 ```

-**When NOT to chain:**
-- During INVESTIGATION when you need to observe each step's output to inform the next hypothesis
-- When the second step depends on analyzing the first step's output
-- When dealing with complex or high-risk operations where you need explicit confirmation before proceeding

 **Safety:**
 - Avoid destructive commands (`rm`, `mv`, `truncate`) unless you have confirmed their necessity and scope.
-- For MODIFICATION tasks, always create backups before destructive changes: `cp file.txt file.txt.backup`
+- For MODIFY tasks, always create backups before destructive changes: `cp file.txt file.txt.backup`
 - When chaining operations, use `&&` to ensure the second command only runs if the first succeeds
-- Include a `safetyCheck` field explaining why your action is safe or reversible.
+- Include a `safetyCheck` field explaining why your action is safe or reversible. **Skip this field if the safety is obvious** (e.g., read-only grep/ls commands).

 ---